Common Questions for Yoga with Jessica

 I have a background in Liberal Christianity and Yoga has assisted me in exploring and deepening my faith.

-Likewise sometimes we may use yoga chants or mantras, in Sanskrit (an ancient eastern language); again if this causes you to worry, just have an open mind.
+Sometimes we may use Yoga chants or mantras, in Sanskrit (an ancient eastern language); if this causes you to worry, just have an open mind.
 Many feel uneasy at first.